- Aircraft safety

 Part 101 Amendments - Cutting red tape for remotely piloted aircraft

-CASA is pleased to announce amendments to Part 101 will come into effect 29 September 2016, reducing the cost and legal requirements for lower-risk remotely piloted aircraft (RPA) operations.
+CASA is pleased to announce amendments to Part 101 came into effect on 29 September 2016, reducing the cost and legal requirements for lower-risk remotely piloted aircraft (RPA) operations.
 Learn more about the amendments to Part 101.

 Looking for a certified operator to do commercial work?